MenDaYe233/MatGMM/README.md

 # MatGMM
-High-Dimensional Matrix Form of GMM to speed up the calculation
+High-Dimensional Matrix Form of GMM to speed up the calculation in Matlab